Best Places to Visit

 This Road to Hana on Maui article is a continuation of our series on the Road to Hana.
 Most of this information is pulled directly from our exclusive Hana Highway Guide Book or eBook, so be sure to grab your copy.

-Part two of our series on the Hana Highway includes the best sights to visit along the way; [read part one: Driving Tips for the Road to Hana.
+Part II of our series on the Hana Highway includes the best sights to visit along the way; [read part one: What time is best to begin the Hana Highway drive?]
 Since we have visited every single stop along the drive, we feel we can accurately give you a good idea of which places are worth stopping at, and which you can skip altogether.

 First, we should note that there are a large number of pullouts along the Hana Highway, and the vast majority of them have absolutely nothing worth seeing.
 There are a few hidden gems along the way, but don't fall for the, "but everyone is parked there," trick that snags so many visitors.
 Trust us, we've hit ALL the stops and can assure you that many places you'll see cars pulled over at are a complete waste of your time.